OSHChip/oshchip.github.io/products/Soldering_Flip-Pins.md

 solder wick).
-Then take one of the plastic aligners (did you keep them after soldering the pins?) and place pins into it just for the positions being reworked, the remaining holes are left empty, and match the pins already on the PCB that are not being re-worked.
-You should then be able to place the aligner with the rework pins back over the pins on the PCB, and everything should be nicely aligned.
+Then take one of the plastic aligners (did you keep them after soldering the pins?) and place pins into it just for the positions being reworked, the remaining holes in the aligner are left empty, and match the pins already on the PCB that are not being re-worked.
+You should then
+be able to place the aligner with the rework pins back over the pins on the PCB, and everything should be nicely aligned.
 Then just solder these pins.